analogdevicesinc/precision-converters-firmware/_sources/source/iio_osc/data_streaming.rst.txt

 Buffer size can be increased to larger value by making use of internal/external RAMs.
 For example, SDP-K1 MCU board has 16Mbytes of onboard SDRAM, which allows larger data buffer size in the firmware.
-By enabling SDRAM in the SDP-K1 targeted Mbed firmware (app_config.h file), the data buffer size can be increased to 16Mbytes.
+By enabling SDRAM in the SDP-K1 (using the macro in app_config.h file), the data buffer size can be increased to 16Mbytes.